 Sciatica is a common type of back pain that affects many adults.
 It occurs due to pressure on the sciatic nerve, causing a shooting pain that begins in the lower back and radiates down the legs.
-If you are suffering from sciatica, visit a doctor to see if a brace for sciatica is right for you.
+If you are suffering from sciatica, visit a doctor to see if a back brace is right for you.
 Check out our wide selection of Medicare back braces to help you find the best brace for you!

 Before we look into how to choose the right brace for sciatica, it’s important to understand what exactly sciatica is.